masakifukunishi/nft-craft/README.md

 # NFT Craft

-## Summary
+## Summary🔥
-This site enables the minting and browsing of NFTs.
-It allows users to mint ERC-721 tokens and view them.
-Currently, the supported chains are the Testnets Sepolia and Mumbai.
+This site allows users to mint NFTs (ERC-721 tokens) and view them.
+Currently, it supports the Testnets Sepolia and Mumbai.

-## Tech Stack
+## Tech Stack🛠️
 ### Contract
 - Hardhat
 - Solidity